Leslie Grantham: After EastEnders

 Grantham later appeared in two UK tours of Beyond Reasonable Doubt, a stage adaptation of a Jeffrey Archer play, alongside Simon Ward and Alexandra Bastedo, and performed as a Christmas pantomime villain.
-He directed and starred in a pantomime of Peter Pan at the Alban Arena in St Albans during Christmas 2005, which was a sell-out and received excellent reviews.
-After Grantham left EastEnders in 2005, he spoke out publicly against the show, criticising its over-the-top, far-fetched storylines, saying 'there was a murder every week... that's not real life'.
+He directed and starred in a pantomime of Peter Pan at the Alban Arena in St Albans during Christmas 2005.

 In October 2006, it was announced that, in his first television role since leaving EastEnders, he would appear in the long-running ITV1 police drama series The Bill, playing the role of Jimmy Collins, who was on the run from prison.
 The episode aired on 8 February 2007.
-This was Grantham's second appearance in The Bill as he previously appeared in a few episodes in 1998 and a single episode in 1999 also coincidentally playing another character named Jimmy.
+This was Grantham's second appearance in The Bill.

 In February 2010, Grantham appeared in EastEnders: The Aftermath on BBC Three to mark the live episode of the show and its 25th birthday.
 He was interviewed by Kirsten O'Brien from the bar of The Queen Victoria pub which his character had once owned.
-Grantham was cast for the lead role in the UK thriller movie DeadTime.
+Grantham was also cast for the lead role in the UK thriller movie DeadTime.

 From 28 November to 11 December 2010, Grantham appeared as Ebenezer Scrooge in the Lincoln Theatre Royal's production of A Christmas Carol.
 He portrayed the main character John in the Bulgarian TV series The English Neighbour, based on the novel of the same name.
-In 2015 he appeared in the film Mob Handed (2016 Release) directed by Liam Galvin playing a detective.
+In 2015, he appeared in the film Mob Handed (released in 2016) directed by Liam Galvin, playing a detective.